-Most hailstones range in size from a pea ( $\frac{1}{4}$ inch) to a golf ball ( $1\frac{3}{4}$ inches), but hailstones larger than softballs have occurred with the most severe thunderstorms.
+Most hailstones range in size from a pea (1⁄4 inch) to a golf ball (13⁄4 inches), but hailstones larger than softballs have occurred with the most severe thunderstorms.
 Hail is formed when strong updrafts within the storm carry water droplets above the freezing level, where they remain suspended and continue to grow larger until their weight can no longer be supported by the winds.
 They finally fall to the ground with the potential to batter crops, dent autos, and injure wildlife and people.
 Large hail is a characteristic of severe thunderstorms, and it may precede the occurrence of a tornado.

 The National Weather Service (NWS) forecasts of severe thunderstorms usually give sufficient warning time to allow residents to take appropriate action to reduce the effects of hail damage on vehicles and some property.
 However, it is harder to prevent damage to crops.
-The NWS issues a watch for an area when the meteorological conditions are conducive to the development of severe weather.
-People in the watch area are instructed to stay tuned to National Oceanic and Atmospheric Administration (NOAA) weather radio and other media for weather updates, and to watch for developing storms.
-Once radar or a trained Skywarn spotter detects the existence of severe weather, the NWS will issue a specific warning, such as a "severe thunderstorm warning," that identifies where the weather system was observed, the direction in which it is moving, and the time frame during which the storm is expected to affect an area.
-Persons in the warning area are instructed to seek shelter immediately, postpone outdoor events, or to take other actions.
+The NWS issues a watch for an area when the meteorological conditions are conducive to the development of

 Hail Size Chart

+Hall S ize Cnart

 Diameter Description

 1/4" Pea

 1/2" Plain M&M

 3/4" Penny

 7/8" Nickel

 1" (severe) Quarter

 11/4" Half Dollar

-11/2" Ping Pong Ball
+11⁄2" Ping Pong Ball

-13/4" Golf Ball
+13⁄4" Golf Ball

 2" Lime

-21/2" Tennis Ball
+21⁄2" Tennis Ball

-2 /4" Baseball
+23/4" Baseball

 3" Teacup

 4" Grapefruit

-41/2" Softball
+41⁄2" Softball

 43/4" - 5" Compact Disk